TimonPost/quinn/docs/book/src/quinn/certificate.md

 This is the only thing you need to do for your client to be secured.

-[Nextup](set-up-connection.md), we will investigate how to use this setup an connection with this certificate.
+[Nextup](set-up-connection.md), we will investigate how to setup a connection with this certificate.

 [certbot]: https://certbot.eff.org/instructions
 [lets-encrypt]: https://letsencrypt.org/getting-started/